Dynatrace/AWSMonitoringTutorials/README.md

 ![](./images/labintro_dynatracedeploy.png)

 # Lab 1 Setup Dynatrace AWS Monitoring Integration
-This lab will teach us how to setup the Dynatrace AWS Monitoring Integration.
+This lab will teach us how to setup the Dynatrace AWS Monitoring Integration with AWS CloudWatch.
-The goal is to see the AWS Monitoring Dashboard populuated with data pulled from both Cloud Watch as well as from installed OneAgents
+The goal is to see the Dynatrace AWS Monitoring Dashboard populuated with data pulled from both [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) as well as from installed OneAgents:
 ![](./images/lab1_awsdashboard.png)

 **Step-by-Step Guide**
 1. Open [Dynatrace Doc: How do I start Amazon Web Service Monitoring](https://help.dynatrace.com/infrastructure-monitoring/amazon-web-services/how-do-i-start-amazon-web-services-monitoring/).
 2. Follow the instructions for either Role or Key-based authentication
 3. Tip for Role-based: Make sure you remember the Role Name, your AWS Account ID and the External ID while creating the role.
 You will need it at the very last step of the configuration
-4. Once done Validate that Dynatrace shows data in the AWS Dashboard
+4. Once done Validate that Dynatrace shows data in the AWS Dashboard.
+Simply click on "AWS" in the Dynatrace menu and you should see a simliar screen as shown above

+**Costs:** AWS charges for CloudWatch API access when exceeding 1 million requests.
+More details can be found in the Dynatrace and CloudWatch Documentation

 # Lab 2 Install OneAgent On EC2 Instance
 This lab will teach us how to install a Dynatrace OneAgent on a Linux EC2 Instance.